damkenny/TeamSpark/README.md

-# TeamSpark is working on a machine lerning recruiting assitance web app.
+# TeamSpark is working on a machine learning recruiting assitance web app.
 it helps HR/company to recruit rightly.

 #what it works does